-Eating turmeric or applying it to the cyst has anecdotal evidence of sucess.
+Eating turmeric or applying it to the cyst has anecdotal evidence of success.
 Many people who suffer from cysts mix turmeric with water to make a thick paste and apply it to the cyst three times daily.
-Many claim that this helps to keep cysts from becoming too large.
-While turmeric has excellent healing properties, there are no studies directly linking turmeric as a cure for pilonidal disease.
+Many claims that this helps to keep cysts from becoming too large.
+While turmeric has excellent healing properties, there are no studies directly linking turmeric as a cure for the pilonidal disease.

 Taking an Epsom salt bath can shrink subcutaneous cysts.
-Simply mix two cups of these salts into warm bathwater and soak for an hour and a half.
+Simply mix two cups of these salts into the warm bath water and soak for an hour and a half.
 The sulfates and the magnesium in the salts will draw out impurities and relieve pain.

 RELATED ARTICLE: How These Beautiful Sisters Got Rid Of Their Acne Within 3 Days

 Hot compresses encourage blood flow to the surface of the skin, which helps cysts heal.
 The use of hot compresses can also help to reduce the swelling associated with cysts.
 Soak a clean cloth in warm to hot water, then hold it to the cyst as many times a day as you are able.
 This will shrink the cyst and ease the pain.

 Believe it or not, exercising regulatory can prevent a cyst from forming.
 Exercise increases blood flow to the area.
 Exercising also helps nutrients circulate throughout the body more effectively, strengthening immune response.